JohnMealy23/clinicjs/README.md

 * Break global utilities into for-use-in-app and private.
 * Build unit test portion of framework
 * Devise method for including NPMs scoped to individual controllers
+* Re-engineer to all use the same instance of each wrapper (a global wrapper factory, for instance), to greatly cut down on file size.